Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 • Sometimes a lack of family support

-In addition, adolescents may not be able to understand why medications are necessary when they do not feel ill and they may worry greatly about side effects.
+In addition, adolescents may not fully understand why medications are necessary when they do not feel ill, and they may worry greatly about side effects.

 Preventing opportunistic infections